talsma-ict/umldoclet/readme.md

 ## Generated UML diagrams

-The UML Doclet uses available JavaDoc metadata to automatically generate the following [UML diagrams][plantuml] and embeds them in your HTML documentation.
+The UML Doclet uses available javadoc metadata to automatically generate the following [UML diagrams][plantuml] and embeds them in your HTML documentation.
 Using the default settings, the diagrams are embedded as clickable SVG objects.